Wednesday, 7 December 2016

 Vegetable ivory - Vegan and eco friendly buttons from early 20th century

 Although named after ivory, a controversial material from today's perspective, it has nothing to do with African wildlife.
-Tagua nuts come from corosso palm tree in south America.
+Tagua nuts come from corozo palm tree in south America.
 They are 100% vegetable and sustainable material, only resembling the authentic ivory in colour, hardness and the grain, which is a bit more tree-like.
 However, since modern plastic was introduced, they have become less and less popular.

 Vegetable ivory buttons can be carved and dyed into small pieces of art!